josh146/josh146.github.io/content/posts/2014/castles-pancakes-naha-and-more.md

 ####<div align=center>*It turned out to be the only shop we entered*</div>
 </center>

-The halfway down Kokusai Dori however is the Makishi farmers markets; somewhat hungry, and trying to avoid McDonalds and/or Starbucks (the temptation was becoming too great, don't judge me), we decided to head over and check it out.
+Halfway down Kokusai Dori however is the Makishi farmers markets; somewhat hungry, and trying to avoid McDonalds and/or Starbucks (the temptation was becoming too great, don't judge me), we decided to head over and check it out.

 <center>
 ![Snake shop](https://lh4.googleusercontent.com/-xPdIt8Qb6sI/VHsTh8WNz5I/AAAAAAABD0c/vllG__QcGwE/w599-h901-no/DSC_0232.jpgg)